libp2p/docs/content/concepts/transport.md

 Another transport protocol under development at the IETF is WebTransport.
 WebTransport is a new specification that uses QUIC to offer an alternative to WebSocket.
-It can be considered WebSocket over QUIC by allowing browsers to establish a stream-multiplexed and bidirectional connection to servers.
+Conceptually, it can be considered WebSocket over QUIC.
+It allows browsers to establish a stream-multiplexed and bidirectional connection to servers.

-The specification can depend on and reuse the QUIC infrastructure in place to offer WebSockets that take the benefits of UDP and offer streams without head-of-line blocking.
+While WebSocket provides a bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes the streams of a QUIC connection to the browser.

 WebTransports allows us to connect to any libp2p browser node with any server node because the protocol supports certificate verification via certificate hash, whereas for WebSocket, it is necessary that the TLS certificate is signed by a trusted CA (certificate authority).

-While WebSocket provides a bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes the streams of a QUIC connection to the browser.
+When connecting to a WebSocket server, browsers require the server to present a TLS certificate signed by a trusted CA (certificate authority).
+Few nodes have such a certificate, which is the reason that WebSocket never saw widespread adoption in the libp2p network. libp2p WebTransport offers a browser API that includes a way to accept the server's certificate by checking the (SHA-256) hash of the certificate (using the [`serverCertificateHashes` option](https://www.w3.org/TR/webtransport/#dom-webtransportoptions-servercertificatehashes)), even if the certificate is "just" a self-signed certificate.
+This allows us to connect any browser node to any server node, as long as the browser knows the certificate hash in advance (see [WebTransport in libp2p](#webtransport-in-libp2p) for how WebTransport addresses achieve this).

 Therefore, WebTransport exhibits all the advantages of QUIC over TCP, that being faster handshakes, no HoL blocking, and being future-proof.